grpc/proposal/A72-open-telemetry-tracing.md

 ```

-The `grpcTraceBinPropagator` should be compatible with any Getter/Setter, but
+The `GrpcTraceBinPropagator` should be compatible with any Getter/Setter, but
 internally in gRPC, in Java and Go we implement a special gRPC Getter/Setter
 that uses an optimization path to work around the lack of binary propagator API
 and thus avoid base64 (de)encoding when passing data between API interfaces.
 This special gRPC Getter/Setter will also be responsible for handling other
-propagators that users will configure with gRPC OpenTelemetry (e.g. w3c),
+propagators that users will configure with gRPC OpenTelemetry (e.g. W3C),
 see the pseudocode below.

 ```Java
 @Internal